 - A surviving spouse can receive benefits for terms beginning on or after January 1, 2015.

 - A surviving spouse’s eligibility generally ends 15 years after the Service member’s death.

 - A spouse will lose eligibility to this benefit upon remarriage if this occurs during the 15 year period.

 Really, what more can I say?
 Gunnery Sergeant John David Fry said it all by his heroic actions.

-If you are wondering if you or your children are eligible, I suggest you go here to complete an application.
+If you are wondering if you or your children are eligible, I suggest you visit their website to complete an application.

 Please give comments and questions below.